toddbri/Tic-Tac-Toe-Game-using-Jquery/README.md

 ## Challenges
-The biggest challenge was getting the AI portion working make the single-player option unbeatable.
+The biggest challenge was getting the AI portion working to make the single-player option unbeatable.